reagento/dishka/README.md

 ### Purpose

 This library is targeting to provide only an IoC-container but tries to make it really useful.
-If you are tired manually passing objects to create others objects which are only used to create more objects - we have a solution.
+If you are tired of passing objects manually to create other objects which are only used to create more objects - we have a solution.
-Not all project require an IoC-container, but check what we have.
+Not all projects require an IoC-container, but check what we have.

 Unlike other instruments we are not trying to solve tasks not related to [dependency injection](https://dishka.readthedocs.io/en/latest/di_intro.html).
-We want to keep DI in place, not soiling you code with global variables and additional specifiers in all places.
+Instead, we want to keep DI in place, not soiling your code with global variables and additional specifiers scattered everywhere.

 Main ideas:
 * **Scopes**.
 Any object can have lifespan of the whole app, single request or even more fractionally.
 Many frameworks do not have scopes or have only 2 of them.
 Here you can have as many scopes as you need.
 * **Finalization**.
-Some dependencies like database connections must be not only created, but carefully released.
+Some dependencies like database connections must not only be created, but carefully released.
 Many framework lack this essential feature
 * **Modular providers**.
-Instead of creating lots of separate functions or contrariwise a big single class, you can split your factories into several classes, which makes them simpler reusable.
+Instead of creating lots of separate functions or contrariwise a big single class, you can split your factories into several classes, which makes them simpler to reuse.
 * **Clean dependencies**.
-You do not need to add custom markers to the code of dependencies so to allow library to see them.
-All customization is done within providers code and only borders of scopes have to deal with library API.
+You do not need to add custom markers to the code of dependencies just to allow library to see them.
+All customization is done within providers code and only the borders of scopes have to deal with library API.
 * **Simple API**.
 You need minimum of objects to start using library.
 You can easily integrate it with your task framework, examples provided.
 * **Speed**.
-It is fast enough so you not to worry about.
+It is fast enough so you do not have to worry about it.
 It is even faster than many of the analogs.

 See more in [technical requirements](https://dishka.readthedocs.io/en/latest/requirements/technical.html)